tmehta12/LIFE748-Git-workshop/6_Adding_a_feature.md

 > OK, we've now merged the `specify-readlength` code back into our main branch.
 We're back in the main branch but our code has been updated.

 ## Key Points
-> - It is advised to create a new branch if you want to modify something e.g., existing code
+> - It is advised to create a new branch if you want to modify something e.g., existing code.
-> - Use `git checkout` to create a new branch and `git status` to check the new branch
+> - Use `git checkout` to create a new branch and `git status` to check the new branch.
-> - Use `git add` and `git commit` to add the modified version via a new index
+> - Use `git add` and `git commit` to add the modified version via a new index.
-> - Use `git switch main` to get the original version
+> - Use `git switch main` to get the original version.
-> - Use `git merge` to implement the new feature into the main branch
+> - Use `git merge` to implement the new feature into the main branch.